Have you ever watched Grace and Frankie, the Netflix Original show?

 Approaching an East Coast life with a West Coast Vibe.

-I’ve spoken a lot about stress, more specifically coping with stress through meditation and mindfulness.
-And while adapting to our environments may be human nature, falling victim to stress doesn’t have to be.
+I have spoken a lot about stress, more specifically coping with stress through meditation and mindfulness.
+And while adapting to our environments may be human nature, falling victim to stress does not have to be.

 Think of the open roads, the nature, the ocean breeze and the forestation that the west coast brings.
 Sure, all of those things have been argued (re: proven) to help reduce stress, so have activities such as earthing, meditation, and yoga.

 For more on earthing, see this article I <3 by goop: Earthing: How Walking Barefoot Could Cure Your Insomnia & More

 There are numerous ways of coping with and reducing stress.
 Something I find myself doing constantly to not get caught up with the east coast life is removing myself, and slowing down.
 When it comes to relieving stress, whether someone decides to write things down, speak to friends/family or even try alternative methods such as marijuana (as this is said to have calming properties) which can be bought online through sites like https://buymyweedonline.com/mjn-express/, these are just some ways that people can help live a stress-free life, as this is not something we have to go through daily.
 Marijuana is a particularly popular method to relieve stress.
 If you’re considering cannabis, you can learn more at sites like Fat Buddha Glass.

 Granted, this is a lot easier in the warmer months when you easily retreat on a bike ride out of the city to the Toronto Islands or High Park to surround yourself with nature.
 But activities like yoga and meditation do not require any displacement at all.

 There is this maxim I live by; Think.
 Slow Down.
 Think.